Ryan-Mooney/Clojure-ToDo-List/README.md

 # My Clojure ToDo List

 A Clojure project designed to keep your daily to-do's organized.
+Designed as a way for me to learn clojure web app structure.

+9/11/2019